warped-pinball/origin/README.md

 ## Continuous Integration

 Pull requests run backend and SDK tests.
-On `main` the workflow also executes `scripts/generate-sdks.sh` and publishes the resulting package to npm using repository secrets for authentication.
+On `main` the workflow also executes `scripts/generate-sdks.sh` and bundles the resulting client with the web host.
 Docker images are built for releases and attached as artifacts.

 ## Testing